mchion/reddit_ELT_pipeline/README.md

   <img src="https://github.com/mchion/reddit_ELT_pipeline/blob/main/images/schema.svg?raw=true" alt="Data Model"/>
 </p>

-- **Data Warehouse**: Although our data model and data analyzation usage does not require a data warehouse as performant and scalable as BigQuery, the ease-of-use and popularity of BigQuery, combined with its generous tiered pricing for users with low usage, led us to choose it as our data warehouse option over over choices.
+- **Data Warehouse**: Although our data model and data analyzation usage does not require a data warehouse as performant and scalable as BigQuery, the ease-of-use and popularity of BigQuery, combined with its generous tiered pricing for users with low usage, led us to choose it over other options.
 We could have easily chosen a less performant but more consisent database such as Cloud SQL (a RDBMS database) if we had wanted without any noticable performance difference.

 ## Data Visualization